devondough926/devondough926/README.md

 ## What I'm About 💻

 I'm passionate about **building software that actually matters**.
 Code that solves real problems, handles complex data, and creates genuine value for users.
-I love tackling challenges that require both technical depth and creative thinking—from low-level graphics programming to full-stack web development.
+I love tackling challenges that require both technical depth and creative thinking, from low-level graphics programming to full-stack web development.

 Currently pursuing my **BS in Biology** with a **minor in Computer Science** at the University of Houston (graduating Dec 2025).
 My unique background gives me an edge in data analysis, scientific computing, and building applications for research-heavy domains, but I'm equally passionate about pure software engineering.